willh/willh.github.com/_posts/2019-01-04-thoughts-on-aws-reinvent-2018.md

 ##### tl;dr for busy people
 * Serverless gets updates for tooling and integrations, custom languages
 * More Machine Learning high level services, improvements to lower level services
-* AWS Outputs is the AWS gateway drug for cloud holdouts
+* AWS Outposts is the AWS gateway drug for cloud holdouts

 <br />